nats-io/elixir-nats/README.md

 ## Getting Started

-Install Elixir

-To use the framework in your project, add the following to your `mix.exs`:
+The framework requires Elixir 1.2.2 or above.
+To use it in your project, add the following to your `mix.exs`:

 ```elixir
 defp deps do